arbelna/World-Cup-2026-Bracket/README.md

 ![Held-out Brier score by match phase](./docs/img/brier_by_phase.png)

-A note on the baseline: Elo here is essentially a strength-ranking signal, closely related to the FIFA world ranking, and the two move together in practice.
-It captures relative team strength but, used on its own, it is a coarse probability estimator — it does not account for match context, squad composition, or market information, so the gap below should be read as the value of adding those signals rather than a flaw in Elo.
-The large improvements are expected for this reason, and the more meaningful comparison is the market-derived baseline used in the bracket backtests.
+A note on the baseline: Elo is primarily a team-strength rating.
+It is conceptually related to the FIFA world ranking, which also uses an Elo-style update procedure, although the two systems are not identical.
+Elo provides a strong and interpretable signal of relative team strength, but using it alone as a match-probability estimator is intentionally simple: it cannot fully capture factors such as squad composition, recent trends, tournament stage, or other match-specific conditions.
+The improvement below should therefore be interpreted as the value of combining a richer feature set with a more flexible probability model, rather than as evidence that Elo is a weak rating system.
+For the bracket backtests, the more demanding benchmark is the market-derived baseline.

 The improvement is not driven by a single tournament.
 CatBoost achieves a lower Brier score than Elo in every historical leave-one-tournament-out fold shown below, with reductions ranging from **41% to 71%**.
 On the WC2026 holdout, the model records a **70% lower** Brier score than Elo.